GlobalNamesArchitecture/gnparser/README.rst

 When you see your telnet prompt, enter a name and press ``Enter``.

-To use (TCP/IP) socket server in your code find a ``socket`` library for your language, there is a good chance it is included with in the language's core.
+To use (TCP/IP) socket server in your code find a ``socket`` library for your language.
+There is a good chance it is included in the language's core.

 Usage as a REST API Interface